anoved/ReadingListReader/README.md

 # Send Reading List to Instapaper

-This is a script that you can use to send your unread Reading List articles to [Instapaper](http://instapaper.com/).
-[Download the script](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Send%20Reading%20List%20to%20Instapaper.scptd.zip), unzip it, and put it in your `~/Library/Scripts` folder so you can [run it](http://anoved.net/2007/09/script-runners/).
+This is a tool you can use to send your unread Reading List articles to [Instapaper](http://instapaper.com/).
+Download the [applet](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Send%20Reading%20List%20to%20Instapaper.app.zip), unzip it, and run it like an app.
+(Alternatively, download the [script](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Send%20Reading%20List%20to%20Instapaper.scptd.zip), unzip it, put it in your `~/Library/Scripts` folder, and [run it](http://anoved.net/2007/09/script-runners/) however you prefer to run AppleScripts.)

 When you first run it, you'll be prompted to enter your Instapaper email address or username: